Kwak-Jin/IAIA/Project/Robot Automation/RobotAutomation.md

 #### Background

-Since AlphaGo computed stone coordinates results were made through the hand of a substitute driver during the game, the advanced software for the hardware is considered.
+Since AlphaGo computed stone coordinates results were made by a substitute driver during the game, the advanced software for the hardware is considered.
 The idea of physical operation of AlphaGo(Google DeepMind) in Gomoku and Checkers game is the motivation of this project.
 By designing the combination of hardware and software using a vision sensor and robot will provide a user-friendly service.
 In this project, users may interact with an intelligent co-robot by playing games by themselves.
+This project aims to address this technical gap and propose a new paradigm for user's game interactions.

 #### Objective